 “Come with me.
 You others with boarding passes, come with me.”

 He quickly walked us through security, made sure our baggage was handled properly and sent us on our way down long narrow halls to Gate B76.
 Soon, I was waiting at the gate for the next flight to Albuquerque, my original destination, still five hours away but at least I was somewhat convinced that I was in the right place.
 It was the first time I’d felt secure in two days and it was a huge relief.
-A little kindness, a touch of efficiency and we were all more at ease.
+I could breathe, my heart rate dropped below 100.
+A little kindness, a touch of efficiency and we were all much more at ease.
 What the fuck is wrong with the airline industry that they don’t know this?
-Can’t they provide some in-service training to teach their employees how to act like decent, compassionate, sentient beings?
+Can’t they provide some in-service training to teach their employees how to act like decent, compassionate, sentient creatures?
 Learn some frigging skills?

 The Middle Eastern guy is runner up.
 We could have hung out and bonded, chanting in unison from our adjoining cells, “Almighty Allah, rain down your bitter wrath on Lufthansa Airlines and the Frankfurt Flughafen.”